 What are the most effective natural ingredients for women with genetic or age-related hair loss?

 Saw Palmetto supports healthy hair regrowth by preventing the conversion of testosterone into DHT and reducing the effect of DHT on the hair follicles.
 It seems that the most important inhibitors of 5-alpha-reductase are lauric acid, myristic acid, and oleic acid.

-The pumpkin seed oil contains phytosterol, which prevents the conversion of testosterone to DHT and thus improves hair growth.
+Pumpkin seed oil contains phytosterol, which prevents the conversion of testosterone to DHT and thus, improves hair growth.
 A study comparing the effects of oral pumpkin on hair loss has shown an increase of hair count of 40% vs. 10% in the control group.

 In one study, 88% of people that took oral capsaicin observed hair regrowth.
 In another study, applying a topical serum similar in structure to capsaicin stimulated hair regrowth in 50% of users.

 Caffeine boosts cellular proliferation, counteracts the inhibitory effects of testosterone on hair growth, and extends the duration of the hair growth phase (anagen).

 Oral l-cysteine in combination with retinol was assessed to treat diffuse alopecia and resulted in enhanced hair density and anagen rate.
 Oral l-cysteine combined with histidine, copper, and zinc improved the mean change in total hair count after 50 weeks in 24 people with androgenetic hair loss.

 Epigallocatechin gallate (EGCG) stimulates human hair growth via its proliferative effect on the hair follicle.
 It was also found to block the activity of 5α reductase activity that converts testosterone to DHT.